VOBREDIMET Design Framework

 • Fridge + freezer.

 • We have an extra full-size fridge under the house for summer use.
-Mainly for storing shiitake or other larger harvested volumes.
+Mainly for storing shiitake or other larger harvested volumes and it is used by volunteers in the summer.

 • Earth cellar is not connected to electricity.